realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 import {inject} from '@loopback/core';
 import {CharacterRepository} from './character.repository';
 ```
-Do the same thing for `armor.repository.ts` and `skill.repository.ts`.
+Then do the same thing for `armor.repository.ts` and `skill.repository.ts`.
 And our repositories are all set.

-You can check my code for all repositories at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part1/firstgame/src/repositories).
+You can check my code for all repositories at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part2/firstgame/src/repositories).

 #### Controller

 We are not going to cover controller today.
-Because there is a lot of work to do in controller and this episode is long enough.
-We will do it in next episode.
+Because there is a lot of work to do in controller and I will have a whole episode for that.

 ### Applying This to Your Own Project

 In this episode, we used a third-party library to generate UUID.
 LoopBack 4 project is extendable.
 You can easily use any external library in you project.
+We also used two different databases.
+You can always choose different databases based on your project need.

 On the other hand, we built relations between `character`, `weapon`, `aromr`, and `skill`.
 In a real world application, most of entities have relationship between each other.
-You can use LoopBack 4 to manage that in your project.
+You can use LoopBack 4 to easily manage that in your project.

 ### What's Next?

 In next episode, we will do a lot of coding in `controller` to create `weapon`, `armor`, `skill` and equip a character with them.
+Controller is where you achieve most of your project functions and business logic.
+I am sure we will have a lot of fun in next episode.

 In the meantime, you can learn more about LoopBack in [past blogs](https://strongloop.com/strongblog/tag_LoopBack.html).